- Individual, couple and family psychotherapy - $160 per psychotherapy session of 50 minutes.

 Although I will do what I reasonably can to support and help clients obtain third-party reimbursement of fees paid, the client remains personally responsible for obtaining any reimbursement for which they may be eligible.

 Fees can be used as an income tax deduction.

-British Columbia’s Medical Services Plan does not cover my fees unless a specific contract has been arranged with Interior Health.
+- British Columbia's Medical Services Plandoes not cover my fees unless a specific contract has been arranged with a Health Authority.
 Contact your MLA or the Minister of Health for more details.

-In certain cases, WCB or motor vehicles insurance will pay the costs of Psychology treatment services.
-For more details consult a WCB Case Manager or auto insurance adjustor or case manager.
+- In certain cases, WorkSafeBC or motor vehicles insurance will pay the costs of Psychology treatment services.
+For more details consult a WorkSafeBC Case Manager or auto insurance adjustor or case manager.

 - A person receiving Short-Term Disability, or Long-Term Disability coverage through their insurance company may be able to apply for treatment funds.

 - A person with a psychological problem as a result of a reported crime may qualify for payment of psychotherapy services through Criminal Injury Compensation.
 If the crime occurred in BC phone (604) 244-6400 to obtain more information.